jconorgrogan/RecursiveLearningAI/README.md

 1. Digest user query.
 Send towards two paths:
 2a.
 Answer query
 2b.
 Have one LLM create test cases for that query
-4. We then combine 2a and 2b, passing query through those test cases
+4. We then combine 2a and 2b, passing the llm best answer through those test cases
 5. Have a judge LLM review those responses for logic errors.
 Ideally the testing step is broken down to the most basic components and the judge just reviews pass/fail based on simple criteria
 6. Another LLM call collects those learnings
 7. This LLM then creates a new prompt which amends the original user prompt with the learnings of the LLMs iterations, and sends that through to the model